Day Is Done (song): Cover versions

 A French translation of the song titled "Mon Enfant" was written by Boris Bergman and recorded by Nana Mouskouri for her 1969 album, Dans le soleil et dans le vent.
 She has also covered the English version.
 "Mon Enfant" was released as a single in late 1969 and it charted at No. 20 in Dutch Charts and No. 17 in the Belgium (Ultratop Wallonia) chart in early 1970.

 Johnny Maestro & The Brooklyn Bridge covered the song in 1970.
+Their cover peaked at No. 98 on the Billboard Hot 100.

 Agnes Chan covered the song on her 1971 debut album, Will the Circle Game Be Unbroken?